timfulker/musobuddy/replit.md

 # MusoBuddy

 ## Overview
-MusoBuddy is a comprehensive platform for musicians to streamline administrative tasks like bookings, contracts, invoices, and compliance.
-Its purpose is to reduce administrative burden, enabling musicians to focus on creative work.
+MusoBuddy is a comprehensive platform for musicians, designed to streamline administrative tasks such as bookings, contracts, invoices, and compliance.
+Its primary purpose is to reduce the administrative burden on musicians, allowing them to focus on their creative work.
 The project aims to be a user-friendly, scalable, and globally leading solution for music career management, simplifying business administration and empowering artists, with significant market potential.

 ## User Preferences
 Preferred communication style: Simple, everyday language.